Us men can be so proud of ourselves. Maybe even too proud sometimes. Unfortunately, a man’s pride in a relationship can be harmful in many ways.

-So let’s try to avoid the “What a fool I’ve been” phase, and let’s try to remove that unnecessary ego, for a healthier relationship and a more balanced life.
+So let’s try to avoid the “What a fool I’ve been” phase, let’s try to remove that unnecessary ego, and let’s try to be more open for a healthier relationship and a more balanced life.

-Here are 5 ways how pride can kill a relationship.
+Here are 5 ways how pride kills relationships.

 Table of Contents

-- 4) They miss the opportunity to grow
+- #4.
+Pride in a relationship – They miss the opportunity to grow

-- 5) Will never admit, that they need help
+- #5.
+Pride in a relationship – Will never admit, that they need help

-“I have to be strong, no matter what.”(Our mind)
+“I have to be strong, no matter what.”(In our mind)

 That’s the belief.
 That we have to be strong, and we have to look strong.
 No matter what.